Jfelipelu/RickAndMortyApp/README.md

 ## Technologies
 ### Frontend:
       React with React Router for routing.
-      Redux for the global state of the app (used in the favorites feature).
+      Redux for the global store of the app (used in the favorites feature).

 ### Backend:
-      Node.js with Express for routing management.
-      MongoDB to store users' Favorites.
+      Node.js with Express for the endpoints and data models MongoDB to store the user Favorites.

 ### Data Base: Local MongoDB